 Gift exchange between visitor/host are common on official calls.
 No special protocol - usually initiated by guest at the end of meeting.
 Wrapped gifts are not opened in the presence of donor.
-Yellow/gold paper, reserved for royalty, should be avoided.
+Avoid yellow/gold paper, which is reserved for royalty.
+Gifts should also avoid the human form.